Skip to main content

 • Regular drills

-All equipment should be meticulously maintained, and workers must be trained in emergency response procedures.
+All equipment should be meticulously maintained, and workers must be trained in safety protocols.

-Conducting thorough risk assessments tailored for evening operations is often a legal requirement for event organisers.
-These assessments help identify potential hazards, such as:
+Conducting thorough safety assessments is often a legal requirement for construction sites.
+These assessments help identify hazards, such as:

 • Fatigue-related incidents

 For example, a building site that improved its lighting and visibility procedures, along with conducting regular drills to identify deficiencies in emergency response plans, experienced a significant decrease in incidents during evening shifts.
-This underscores the effectiveness of proactive precautionary measures.
+This underscores the effectiveness of safety measures.

 Start at the center with the main focus on safety, then explore each branch to see specific measures and considerations that contribute to a safer night operation environment.